hemantjadon/gosrv/README.md

 $ gosrv -host 0.0.0.0 -port 9000
 ```

 **Serve alternate directory**

-By default, server server the current working directory `.` but you can serve
+By default, server the current working directory `.` but you can serve any
-any directory by using `-dir` flag.
+directory by using `-dir` flag.

 ```console
 $ cd /dir/not/to/serve